jrodiger/snp_crispr/README.md

 ## Usage
 - Add SNP's or INDEL's of interest to input csv file, see `sample_input.csv` for format
+- Input files in VCF format are also supported (file must have .vcf extension)
 - From the project directory run `./snp_crispr.sh <species> <input_file> <PAM> <threads> <-all/-both>`
 - Both `-NGG` and `-NAG` PAM sequences supported
 - Running with the optional `-all` argument designs guides where all SNPs are targeted within the 23-mer